openshift/hypershift/HACKING.md

 ## Development How-to Guides

-### Run the operator in a local process
+### Run the HyperShift Operator in a local process

-1. Ensure KUBECONFIG points to a management cluster with no HyperShift installed yet.
+1. Ensure the `KUBECONFIG` evnvironment variable points to a management cluster with no HyperShift installed yet.

 2. Build HyperShift.